-Jan Harbeck and Henrik Gunde to receive Ben Webster Prize 2018.
+Jan Harbeck and Henrik Gunde receive Ben Webster Prize 2018.

-Harbeck had the good news while playing with Snorre Kirks band in Paradise Club and showed his gratitude on FB describing how Websters music inspirered him to pick the sax and jazz for his life.
+Harbeck heard the good news while playing with Snorre Kirk’s band at Paradise Club and showed his gratitude on Facebook, describing how Webster’s music inspired him to pick the sax - and jazz - for his life.
+Furthermore, Danish newspaper Politiken

-Pianist Henrik Gunde was also moved and happy for the prize.
-He is buzy playing gigs and releasing CDs with his own trio and has been the pianist in the legendary DR Big Band for a number of years.
-He is a musician inspired by numerous pianists such as Keith Jarrett, Joe Zawinul, Herbie Hancock, Wynton Kelly, Ahmed Jamal and Eroll Garner, but he also mentions Bach and Carl Nielsen and a number of songwriters.
+Upon hearing the news, pianist Henrik Gunde was also moved and happy for the prize.
+He’s busy playing gigs and releasing CDs with his own trio and has been the pianist in the legendary Danish Radio Big Band for a number of years.
+He is inspired by numerous pianists such as Keith Jarrett, Joe Zawinul, Herbie Hancock, Wynton Kelly, Ahmad Jamal and Erroll Garner, but he also mentions Bach and Carl Nielsen and a number of songwriters.

 On Sunday March 26 harmonica virtuoso Mathias Heise received the Ben Webster Prize 2017 as the youngest prize recipient ever.

 The Prize Concert on Sunday, March 26 was held at Kulturhuset Absalon i Copenhagen, a former church transformed into a wonderful activity house with good acoustics for music.

 Despite his young age, it’s far from the first time Mathias Heise is receiving a prize and some recognition.
 The harmonica virtuoso had his big breakthrough in 2013 when he won 1st prize on the chromatic harmonica at the World Harmonica Festival in Germany.
 In 2014 he won the Danish Songwriters Guild’s award for ‘New Jazz Star of the Year’, and in 2016 he received the Danish Crown Prince’s ‘Stardust Prize’.
 Click for more photoes